 San Miguel is a close-packed little city, and you can go around places by just walking everywhere.
 However, you should wear a comfortable pair of shoes and avoid heels while strolling down the streets as they’re made of uneven cobblestone.

-Moreover, Mexico is a propina (tip) economy.
-The hourly rates are quite less for your travels, so the tips make a huge difference to the lives of the local people.
+Remember, Mexico is a propina (tip) economy.
+The hourly rates are quite low for your travel arrangements around the city, so the tips make a huge difference to the lives of the local people.

 About food, your groceries in the organic market can cost about $70 per week.
 And you might have to spend another $20 for your poultry and eggs.
-If you’re planning to dine out for either breakfast, lunch or dinner, the prices for your entree and a non-alcoholic drink can run up to MXN 300.
+If you’re planning to dine out for either breakfast, lunch or dinner, the prices for your entree and a non-alcoholic drink can run up to MXN 300 or $12-$15 USD.

 If you love tortillas then this place is your safe haven; you can get a pound of freshly made tortillas for just $3.